MSR4SBOM/ALOHA/README.md

 - **`externalReferences`**: Provides links to the model's official documentation on Hugging Face.
 - **`properties`**: Stores additional metadata not natively supported by CycloneDX.

-Further details about these main fields and subfields can be found here **[documentation](https://github.com/MSR4SBOM/ALOHA/blob/main/documentation.json)**.
+Further details about these main fields and subfields can be found **[here](https://github.com/MSR4SBOM/ALOHA/blob/main/documentation.json)**.

 ## Example JSON output:
 ```json